Recouping the Cost of B2B Sales

 Enhancing your cost of sales ratio can improve your company’s profitability and efficiency.
 Here are some strategies to consider:

 1. Optimize Pricing: Review your pricing structure.
-Using the suggestions outlined above to determine your cost of sales, you can then compare that with your prices and that of the competition.
+Using the suggestions outlined above to determine your cost of sales, you can then compare your prices with that of the competition.
 Your pricing needs to reflect the value provided and still remain competitive.

 2. Streamline Operations: Analyze sales processes to identify inefficiencies.
 Ensure that sales personnel focus on quality leads and spend the appropriate amount of time nurturing them.